Esri/military-features-data/military-symbology-styles/README.md

 # military-overlay

-* Military Symbology Styles is a solution for creating style files used by the Dictionary Renderer.
+* Military Symbology Styles is a solution for creating style files used by the Dictionary Renderer to render Military Symbols.

 ## Features